Wood Moisture Solutions

 Do I really need a moisture meter for my woodworking project?

-Industry experts agree that 75% of all wood manufacturing and quality problems are MC related.
-Improper MC levels in wood can affect the overall quality and durability of a product.
-Without a moisture detector to verify the MC, costly mistakes will certainly be made.
+It’s your gamble, but industry experts agree that 75% of all wood quality or manufacturing problems are related to improper moisture content.
+Inadequate moisture levels in wood can affect the overall integrity and durability of a product.
+Without a moisture detector to verify the moisture content, costly mistakes are likely.

 - Surface finishing problems

 To avoid these issues, all wood received by a manufacturing facility must be immediately checked with a moisture meter before any other value-added manufacturing is done.
 Improper moisture content in the manufacturing process causes excessive product waste and possibly customer product liability claims.

 For woodworkers, flooring installers and inspectors, improper wood moisture content can cause costly, time-consuming problems with a project or jobsite.
 It’s imperative to know how the type of wood being used will eventually equalize with the surrounding air’s moisture content.

 How to Choose the Right Wood Moisture Meter

 When choosing a moisture meter for your woodworking or wood flooring project, consider the following criteria:

 Versatility: The meter must be able to read the true moisture content in the wood regardless of surface moisture or temperature changes.

 Species to be measured: Most meters are not designed to measure every type of wood product.
 Hardwood moisture content is measured differently than in softwood, so make sure the type of meter you choose is appropriate for your materials.